Whit-Williams/The-Horiseon-Project/The-Horiseon-Project-README.md

 How I did it: By adding header, nav, main and footer elements to the relevant sections.

-3. Changed the colour contrast between the text and background within the "benefits" section, to increase readability.
+3. Changed the colour contrast between the text and background properties of the "benefits" element, to increase readability.

 How I did it: By making the background a slightly darker shade of blue.